 Structural Changes in Systems of Knowledge Globalization of Knowledge; Aristotelization of the World; The Transformation of Ancient Spatial Knowledge in its Intercultural Transfer Long-term development of Knowledge; The Sphaera-tradition; The Years of the Cupola; Historical epistemology in Action; Repositiories, Research Environments and Dissemination; A New Paradigm: the "Digital Scrapbook"; Open access publications

-Görz, G., Ilyushechkina, E., & Thiering, M. (2013).
-Towards a cognitive-linguistic reconstruction of 'mental maps' from ancient texts: the example of Dionysios Periegetes.
-In B. Sharp, & M. Zock (
+Ilyushechkin, E., Görz, G., & Thiering, M. (2014).
+Towards a cognitive-linguistic reconstruction of the sparial orientation in ancient texts - the example of Dionysius Periegetes.
+In K. Geus, & M. Thiering (

 Görz, G., Schneeberger, J., & Schmid, U. (2014).
 Handbuch der Künstlichen Intelligenz (5., überarb. und aktualisierte Aufl.).
 München: Oldenbourg.Read more

 Scholz, M., Holdenried, M., Dreyer, B., & Görz, G. (2014).
 EDEN: an epigraphic Web Database of ancient inscriptions.
 In Proceedings of CIDOC 2014 (pp. 1-7).
 Dresden: ICOM/CIDOC.Read more